Kurt212/zapp/docs/performance_test.md

 So this test was supposed to show how Zapp would perform in a real life situation.
 The changes are:
 - VPS has now only 8 GM RAM.
-- The dataset changes drammatically, so it doesn't fit in RAM anymore.
+- The dataset changes dramatically, so it doesn't fit in RAM anymore.
 - The keys are shuffled randomly before each operation: set, reset, get, delete.
-This makes sure, that neighbour keys are not served from OS cache.
+This makes sure, that neighbor keys are not served from OS cache.
 And we would have a lot of cache misses.
 - Key size is still 10 bytes.
 But value size is now variable.

 WAL disabled: